reinhart1010/nix/docs/en/common/nix.md

 ---
 # nix

-Powerful package manager that makes package management reliable, reproducible, and declarative.
+A powerful package manager that makes package management reliable, reproducible, and declarative.
-The `nix` command-line utility is experimental and requires enabling experimental features.
+`nix` is experimental and requires enabling experimental features.
 For a classic, stable interface, see `tldr nix classic`.
 Some `nix` subcommands such as `build`, `develop`, `flake`, `registry`, `profile`, `search`, `repl`, `store`, `edit`, `why-depends` etc. have their own usage documentation, accessible via `tldr nix3 subcommand`.
 More information: <https://nixos.org/manual/nix>.